Dorian

 “So naturally, your charm won her over in two minutes.”

-Their neighborhood came into view—three-story townhomes lined neatly along both sides of the wide, quiet street.
-Dorian turned onto their block and eased the car to a stop in front of David’s place, the one directly across from his own.
+Their neighborhood came into view — three-story townhomes lined neatly along both sides of the street.
+Dorian turned onto their block and stopped in front of David’s house, directly across from his own.

 “You want me to walk you to the door?”
-Dorian smirked, throwing the car into park.
+Dorian joked.

 Amara.

 He didn’t know why he’d asked for her number.
-Maybe curiosity.
-Maybe something else.
-Either way, it felt like something had shifted the second he saw her.
+Curiosity, maybe.
+Or something else.

 Hey.
 It’s Dorian.
 Hope you made it out of the mall chaos alive.